 Did Anthony know he was destined for sainthood?
 Did his humility allow him to accept the very idea during his life?
 Are any of us destined for something more?
 I think it wouldn’t hurt for us to look beyond ourselves and pay attention.

 As St. Anthony explained, “The saints are like stars.
 In his providence, Christ conceals them in a hidden place that they may not shine before others when they might wish to do so.
 Yet they are always ready to exchange the quiet contemplation for the works of mercy as soon as they perceive in their heart the invitation of Christ.”

-Click here for St. Anthony of Lisbon and Padua, Part 2 & Bread and Pesto, in which I explore how St. Anthony continues to be honored in Italy, Portugal, and the United States with street festivals, special bread, and pots of basil.
+Check out St. Anthony of Lisbon and Padua, Part 2 in which I explore how St. Anthony continues to be honored in Italy, Portugal, and the United States with street festivals, special bread, and pots of basil.
 I’ll also discuss the many ways in which I’m connected to St. Anthony, and why I’m so attracted to him.